 A standard renters insurance policy covers personal property, personal liability and additional living expenses.
 It’s one of the cheapest types of insurance you can get, and it’s much less expensive than homeowners insurance.

 However, renters in Miami also face flood risks.
 Because renters insurance does not cover flood damage, you may want to speak with your agent about your flood insurance options.
-While flood insurance can be expensive, renters pay drastically less than homeowners since it will only cover your personal property.
+While flood insurance can be expensive, renters pay drastically less than homeowners since it only covers your personal property.
 According to FEMA, some flood policies for renters start at just $100 per year.
-Without flood insurance, if a hurricane causes a flood that wipes out everything you own, you would be responsible for replacing your belongings out-of-pocket.
+Without flood insurance, if a hurricane or severe storm causes a flood that wipes out everything you own, you would be responsible for replacing your belongings out of pocket.

 National housing market statistics

 Miami isn’t the only metropolitan area experiencing an increased cost of living.
-Nationwide, home prices are up and more Americans are looking to purchase their own properties.
 Here are some recent housing market trends from across the country:

-• The current national average rate for a 30-year fixed rate refinance mortgage is 8.0%.
+• The current national average rate for a 30-year fixed rate mortgage is 7.09%.
 (Bankrate.com)

-• 42% or millennial homebuyers have buyers remorse, citing maintenance and other hidden costs of homeownership being more expensive than anticipated.
+• 42% of millennial homebuyers have buyer’s remorse, citing maintenance and other hidden costs of homeownership being more expensive than anticipated.
 (Bankrate)

 The cost of driving in Miami